microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

 # Power Platform Enterprise Policies PowerShell Scripts

 These scripts automate managing (create, update, get, delete) Power Platform Enterprise Policies as Azure resources.</br>
-In addition, we are providing sample scripts on how to associate these policies with Power Platform environments.
+In addition, we are providing sample scripts on how to associate these policies with Power Platform environments.</br>
+Please note that these scripts are provided under MIT license and its usage is the sole responsibility of the user.

 ## How to run setup scripts